snktshrma/Ardupilot-Cartographer-SLAM/README.md

     cd $HOME/ardupilot_ws/src/robot_pose_publisher/src
     gedit robot_pose_publisher.cpp

-modify line 40 to look like below ("false" has been changed to "true") `nh_priv.param<bool>("is_stamped", is_stamped, true);`
+Modify line 40 to look like below ("false" has been changed to "true")

+`nh_priv.param<bool>("is_stamped", is_stamped, true);`

 2. Edit the cartgrapher_ros package: